 Most drivers know that if they are involved in a car accident someone else has caused, then the at-fault driver’s auto liability insurance will pay for their losses.
 However, Virginia drivers are sometimes involved in car accidents with motorists who do not have auto liability insurance.
 In fact, Virginia does not require automotive liability insurance.

-It’s true: drivers in Virginia can pay the state’s Uninsured Motor Vehicle Fee and drive legally without insurance in the Commonwealth.
-The annual $500 fee is a few hundred dollars less than the average annual premium for auto liability insurance in Virginia.
-The state will even finance the UMV fee so drivers can pay it over time!
+Under the Virginia State law, a driver who has an uninsured vehicle is required to pay a $500 uninsured motor vehicle fee to the DMV to be allowed to drive without a car insurance and no penalties for 12 months.
+The annual fee is a few hundred dollars less than the average annual premium for auto liability insurance in Virginia.
+The state will even finance the UMV fee so drivers can pay it over time.

 About 10 percent of Virginia drivers do not have auto insurance, according to the Insurance Research Council.
 What happens if you are hit by an uninsured driver on a highway in Charlottesville, Harrisonburg, Winchester, Staunton or Woodstock?
 At Kendall Law Firm, we suggest you contact a car accident attorney experienced with Virginia uninsured motorist accident claims right away.